abdul-kabugu/momentico/README.md

+Here  is the  link to  wrking  demo [https://momentico2.vercel.app/).
+Here  is the  link to  video demo  [Pax-Fi](https://youtu.be/V6dRjdHlzC8). create  you  lens  testnet handle here   [https://testnet.lenster.xyz/).

 # The simplest way to create & collect Music NFTs.       #BUILT ON LENS-PROTOCOL

 It's Like Sportify ,But You Own Your Content, & You Can Sell Your albums / song  to Your Fans